XuejingHuang/am01/README.md

 - Art & Design has a gender gap where women earn on average $10,000 more.
 - Computing & Tech is male intensive

-3. Education has a impact on salary levels
+3. Education has a impact on salary levels.
+There is also a gender gap within the respondents who have higher education levels.
+There are different gaps in salary at differnt education levels.
+Highschool is the highest and then Professional Degree is the lowest.
+As education levels increase the salary gap gets lower, however there is a spike with PhDs.
-4. Field experience is also important in explaining salary
+5. Field experience is also important in explaining salary
-5. Changing industry leads to a lower salary on average.
+6. Changing industry leads to a lower salary on average.
 In order to get a higher salary one must stay in their industry for a long time.